DavidObando/OpenAISDKTutorial/Readme.md

 # Zero To Hero for C# Programmers - OpenAI Library Tutorial

-This tutorial provides step-by-step instructions for using the [OpenAI client Library](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/ai.openai-readme?view=azure-dotnet) in a C# application.
+This tutorial provides step-by-step instructions for using the [Azure OpenAI client Library](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/ai.openai-readme?view=azure-dotnet) in a C# application.

 ## Prerequisites